A Partnership Approach to Diagnosing and Treating Your Epilepsy

 If this is you, don’t feel alone.
 This is one of the most commonly encountered problems, in which the physician begins a fresh evaluation of the problem that has previously been investigated, but no information is available.
 The doctor may need to track down each prior test, and may feel paralyzed about proceeding with the testing until she collects the prior testing information.
 Sometimes, the doctor simply goes ahead and orders more of the same kinds of tests, and it is possible that some were not absolutely necessary.

-To make a proper diagnosis, to decide on further testing and to decide on a treatment plan, the Epilepsy Center at North Suffolk Neurology, really needs to know about any prior tests that are related to your epilepsy and other current medical problems.
+To make a proper diagnosis, to decide on further testing and to decide on a treatment plan, the Epilepsy Center at True North Neurology, really needs to know about any prior tests that are related to your epilepsy and other current medical problems.
 Without these test results, we sometimes have to postpone making decisions about diagnosis and treatment, and valuable time will be wasted collecting prior test results.
 A preferable alternative is to prepare as many test reports and ideally, actual copies of tests, before the office visit.

 In addition to bringing prior test reports and studies to the office, you can help us by organizing the list of tests you have had.
-The form we will provide you with from the Epilepsy Center at North Suffolk Neurology, will guide you on listing your prior testing.
+The form we will provide you with from the Epilepsy Center at True North Neurology, will guide you on listing your prior testing.

 If you have epilepsy and have seen doctors before, it is very likely that you have undergone a test known as the electroencephalogram or EEG.
 There are several types of EEGs, such as routine EEGs that last about 20-30 minutes, ambulatory EEGs in which you take the EEG box home with you to record over an extended period of time, in hospital video-EEG where the EEG is run for an extended time while you are in the hospital often with the hope of capturing actual seizures, and sometimes what is called intracranial EEG monitoring during an epilepsy surgery evaluation.